magnesj/ResInsight/docs/CellResults.md

     - **Max Fraction Tracer** -- Shows which of the selected tracers that has the largest fraction in each cell.
     This is shown as a category result displaying a color for each tracer, and the names in the legend.
     - **Injector Producer Communication** -- The communication in a cell between a set of producers and a set of injectors is calculated as the sum of producer fractions multiplied by the sum of injector fractions in the cell.
-This produces values between 0.0 and 1.0
+    This produces values between 0.0 and 1.0 where high values indicate that both the injectors and the producers have a high influence.